Label Inference Attacks against Node-level Vertical Federated GNNs: Evaluation of the Proposed Attack

 \subsection{Performance Evaluation of the BlindSage Attack}

-This section presents BlindSage's results against the three different local model architectures presented in Section~\ref{sec:architectures} and the datasets presented in Section~\ref{sec:datasets}.
-Moreover, once again, we considered three scenarios characterized by a different knowledge level of the attacker, namely: {\em full knowledge}, {\em partial knowledge}, and {\em no knowledge}.
+This section presents BlindSage's results against the three different local model architectures presented in Appendix~\ref{sec:architectures} and the datasets presented in Appendix~\ref{sec:datasets}.
+Moreover, once again, we considered three scenarios characterized by a different knowledge level of the attacker, namely: {\em basic knowledge}, {\em limited knowledge}, and {\em no knowledge}.
 In Table~\ref{tab:results}, we report the obtained accuracy of our attack.

-As expected, in the case with {\em full knowledge}, our attack achieved the best performance, with an accuracy equal to or close to $100\%$ in all cases.
-Even in the scenarios with {\em partial} or {\em no knowledge}, our attack archived very satisfactory results, obtaining over a $90\%$ accuracy in most cases.
+As expected, in the case with {\em basic knowledge}, our attack achieved the best performance, with an accuracy equal to or close to $100\%$ in all cases.
+Even in the scenarios with {\em less} or {\em no knowledge}, our attack archived very satisfactory results, obtaining over a $90\%$ accuracy in most cases.
 As discussed in Section~\ref{sec:attack-concept}, HDBSCAN approximates well the number of classes in the dataset, leading to a good attack performance even when the attacker has no information on the number of labels.
 Furthermore, as explained above, in this experiment, $g'$ differed from $g$ in only one level.
-Therefore, we can assume that the closer the architecture of $g'$ to that of $g$, the better the performance obtained.
-We expect that using a different architecture for $g'$ with a more complex variation than $g$ would lead to poorer results, which we assessed in Section~\ref{sec:server-model-approximation}.
+In Section~\ref{sec:server-model-approximation}, we will assess how the server model $g$ can be approximated by testing different architectures of $g'$ and choosing the one that obtains the best attack performance.

 In the {\em no knowledge} case, performance is expected to be lower due to the requirement of having partially trained local node embeddings before accurate clustering is possible (see Section~\ref{sec:attack-concept}).
 The attacker must delay the exploit until a few epochs of the main task have passed for local embeddings to be partially learned.
 Section~\ref{sec:early_stopping} will show that the initial VFL epochs are most crucial for the attack as they yield the highest gradients.
 Thus, for a successful exploit, the attacker must determine the minimum epochs necessary for the local model to train before initiating the attack.